t4d-gmbh/Weekend-Out/README.md

-# The Weekend Out Git Exercise <i class="fa-solid fa-person-hiking"></i>
+# The Weekend Out Git Exercise

 Imagine this: A group of friends, tired from their busy university schedules, decides to take a much-needed break.
-They plan a weekend getaway to the mountains<i class="fa-solid fa-mountain"></i>, where they can relax, hike, and enjoy nature.
+They plan a weekend getaway to the mountains, where they can relax, hike, and enjoy nature.
 To make sure they don’t forget anything important, they create a shared packing list in a Git repository called “Weekend Out.”

 Each friend has their own ideas about what to bring.